sintel-dev/Orion/_sources/developer_guides/contributing.rst.txt

 4. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the documentation in an appropriate place.
 5. The pull request should work for all the supported Python versions.
-Check the `Travis Build Status page`_ and make sure that all the checks pass.
+Check the `GitHub Actions Status page`_ and make sure that all the checks pass.

 Unit Testing Guidelines